FEBRUARY 2023

-In countries where Lyme disease is endemic, the most common type of tick found on pets is the sheep tick (Ixodes ricinus), which is the leading carrier of this disease.
-Humans should beware, too, as Lyme disease can spread to humans by infected ticks.
+In countries where Lyme disease is prevalent, the sheep tick (Ixodes ricinus) is the most commonly found tick on pets and is the primary carrier of this disease.
+Humans should also be cautious, as Lyme disease can be transmitted to humans by infected ticks.

 How can you tell if your pet has Lyme disease?

-Unlike humans, who often get a tell-tale rash as an early warning sign, our furry friends sadly do not.
-The earliest signs in pets are usually less specific and include loss of appetite, tiredness, low energy, and sometimes lameness.
-Lyme disease causes flu-like symptoms, can make your pet feel slightly ill, and may also develop a fever.
+Unlike humans, who often experience a distinctive rash as an early warning sign, our furry friends, unfortunately, do not.
+The initial signs of Lyme disease in pets are typically less specific and may include loss of appetite, tiredness, low energy, and occasional lameness.
+Lyme disease can also induce flu-like symptoms, mild illness, and possibly a fever in pets.

-So, if you notice that your four-legged friend suddenly seems more tired than usual, or if they are showing any other symptoms - get them checked out by your vet ASAP.
-Even if you haven’t noticed any ticks on your pet, it’s possible that they could have already fallen off after filling their tummies, leaving behind a nasty infection.
+Therefore, if your four-legged companion suddenly appears more fatigued than usual or displays any other symptoms, it is crucial to have them examined by a veterinarian as soon as possible.
+Even if you haven't noticed any ticks on your pet, it is possible that they may have already detached after engorging themselves, leaving behind a potentially harmful infection.

 Prevention is key!

-It’s vital that we, as pet owners, take action against ticks to protect our four-legged friends from tick-borne infections.
+It's vital that we, as pet owners, take action against ticks to protect our four-legged friends from tick-borne infections.
+How to get rid of ticks on dogs?
+Use only tried and tested products recommended by your vet, and don't rely on home remedies for fleas and ticks, as these may not be effective.
 To help you, here are our top 5 tick-busting tips:

-2. 2.
-Vacuum your home regularly – to remove any ticks that may have fallen off your pet and be lurking in your carpets and rugs.
+- 2. Regularly vacuum your home to remove ticks that may have fallen off your pet and could be hiding in carpets and rugs.

-3. 3.
-If you spot a tick on your pet, remove it as quickly as possible with a tick remover - ticks are more likely to pass on an infection to your pet if they are attached for more than 24 hours!*
+- 3. If you spot a tick on your pet, promptly apply a spot-on anti-tick and flea treatment.
+Ticks are more likely to transmit infection if they remain attached for over 24 hours!

-4. 4.
-Never squeeze, pierce or burn a tick attached to your pet, as this can increase the likelihood of them spreading any infection they carry to your pet.
+- 4. Avoid squeezing, piercing, or burning a tick attached to your pet, as this can increase the risk of spreading any infection they carry.

 *ESCCAP, Ticks: information for pet owners, Fact Sheet 2 V001, 2011